 The methodology applied by Amundi ESG rating uses 38 criteria that are either generic (common to all companies regardless of their activity) or sector specific which are weighted according to sector and considered in terms of their impact on reputation, operational efficiency and regulations in respect of an issuer.
-Amundi ESG ratings are likely to be expressed globally on the three E, S and G dimensions or individually on any environmental or social factor.
+Amundi ESG ratings are how the environmental or social characteristics promoted by the financial product are attained likely to be expressed globally on the three E, S and G dimensions or individually on any environmental or social factor.